 So globalization itself is not the issue.
 What we really have in this country (and elsewhere) is demagoguery–self-serving lies under the flag of fighting globalization.
 And the lies are damaging, as they undermine both national competitiveness and individual well-being.

 There are no simple solutions, particularly now that so much has entered the legitimized mainstream.
-But there is still a good use for “globalization”–the next time you hear that that disadvantaged workers need the government to fight globalization, you know exactly who’s looking to win!
+But there is still a good use for “globalization”–the next time you hear someone talking about shafted workers needing government to fight globalization, you know exactly who has something to win!